The application period for Fall 2024 Kishwaukee College Foundation scholarships is

-Where a previously established policy/procedure already exists, the Director will
+Where a previously established grievance procedure already exists, the Director will

 refer the complaint to the appropriate process.

-In cases of alleged discrimination based on sex, race, religion, age, disability,
+In cases of alleged illegal discrimination based on race, gender, religion, age, marital

-national origin or sexual orientation the Director will contact the Vice President
+status, creed, or disability, the Director will contact the Vice President of Student

 After consultation with the Director of Student Success, the student may submit to